ahm4d98/linear-regression-from-scratch/README.md

-this is a linear regression implementation from scrath
+this is a logistic regression implementation from scrath